stephsuber/renci-website/src/content/news/features/2010/12/16_irods-2011-user-group-meeting/index.md

 <p>Since its introduction in 2008 the iRODS data grid system has steadily grown in users, with more downloads with each release.
 Making use of the significant set of iRODS generic capabilities, projects across the U.S. and international collaborations are applying the versatile iRODS system in a wide range of fields, from sharing data in scientific research collaborations to managing real-time data streams, publishing collections in digital libraries, and preserving electronic records over the long term in archives.</p>

 <p>Core development of iRODS is led by the DICE team at UNC-Chapel Hill, UCSD and RENCI.
 As the iRODS open source community expands, more projects and developers are contributing code with the goal of extending the open source iRODS system for their applications and the benefit of all.
-Development partners include CC-IN2P3, the Centre de Calcul de l’Institut National de Physique Nucléaire et de Physique des Particules; SHAMAN, the EU Sustaining Heritage Access through Multivalent ArchiviNg project and the University of Liverpool; ARCS, the Australian Research Collaboration Service; UK e-Science; CeRch, the Centre for e-Research at King's College, London; the KEK High Energy Accelerator Research Organization in Japan, and others.</p>
+Development partners include CC-IN2P3, the Centre de Calcul de l'Institut National de Physique Nucléaire et de Physique des Particules; SHAMAN, the EU Sustaining Heritage Access through Multivalent ArchiviNg project and the University of Liverpool; ARCS, the Australian Research Collaboration Service; UK e-Science; CeRch, the Centre for e-Research at King's College, London; the KEK High Energy Accelerator Research Organization in Japan, and others.</p>

 <p>Core iRODS development has been supported by the National Science Foundation (NSF) and the National Archives and Records Administration (NARA), and most recently, RENCI.</p>